dongguang82/Udacity_car_term1/Project3/readme.txt

-This is for Behavioral Cloning Project of Udacity cadnd
+This is for Behavioral Cloning Project of Udacity Self-Driving Car Nanodegree